tanerijun/vitaneri/src/content/posts/better-react-context-dx-with-custom-provider-and-consumer-hook.md

 export const useTheme = () => {
 	const themeContext = useContext(ThemeContext);
 	if (!themeContext) {
-		throw new Error(
-			"ThemeContext is undefined.
-Make sure to wrap your component with ThemeProvider.", );
+		throw new Error("ThemeContext is undefined.
+Make sure to wrap your component with ThemeProvider.");
 	}
 	return themeContext;
 };